-Testosterone Decline – What makes testosterone so important for our life span, and why does it decline?
+Testosterone decline - What makes testosterone so important for our life span, and why does it decline?
 Testosterone is a critical hormone in both men and women, although predominantly higher in men; women benefit from healthy levels of testosterone in the body too.
-See our latest episode on menopause for more info regarding testosterone in women
+Find our podcast episode on menopause for more info regarding testosterone in women.

 Testosterone Physiology - Through the Ages

 Testosterone, as we know, is the primary male hormone, responsible for the production of typical male sex type characteristics that are present from week 7 in the womb.
 From this stage, the testosterone developed in the testis goes on to be converted to Dihydrotestosterone (DHT) to develop the prostate and the external genitalia.